ushahidi/SMSSync/BUILDING.md

 `./release major milestone alpha`

-This should build the app, version it, create a tag and push it to the remote repo and publish to the Google Playstore's alpha track.
+This should build the app, version it, create a tag and push it to the remote repo and publish it to the Google Playstore's alpha track.

+Note: always update the relevant stage and track for the release.
+Issue `./release` to know more about the valid options for the release command.